 Tile floors can be a surprisingly tricky kind of surface for vacuums to clean.
 Debris can get trapped in the various crevices between tiles, so a vacuum with sufficient suction power is a must.
 Of course, overall performance isn't the only factor to consider.
-Attachments for cleaning shelves and countertops can also be useful, while a design that's easy to maintain and incurs low recurring costs also factors into our considerations.
+Attachments for cleaning shelves and countertops can also be helpful, while a design that's easy to maintain and incurs low recurring costs also factors into our considerations.

 It features a high-grade plastic body and feels very well-made.
-It's also very easy to maintain, with few parts that require regular maintenance or cleaning.
+It's also easy to maintain, with few parts that require regular maintenance or cleaning.
 Thanks to its smooth-rolling wheels, it can maneuver in tight spaces, while its extendable wand lets you clean under couches and low-lying furniture.
 The handle's built-in LED light should allow you to see what you're doing, even in shadowy areas.

 Unfortunately, its power cord is a little short, so you may have to change outlets when cleaning big rooms.
 Its dirtbag and filters also need to be replaced regularly, so recurring costs can add up over time.
 Minor issues aside, its performance on bare floors makes it not only one of the best vacuums for tile floors that we've tested but also places it among the best vacuums we've tested overall.

-However, its battery life may be too short for long cleaning sessions, since it lasts around twelve minutes on the highest power setting and roughly 40 minutes when used in its handheld configuration.
+However, its battery life may be too short for long cleaning sessions since it lasts around 12 minutes on the highest power setting and roughly 40 minutes when used in its handheld configuration.
 The dirt compartment is also fairly small, so you may need to empty it frequently.
 That said, it has an outstanding cleaning performance on bare floors, making it one of the best cordless stick vacuums we've tested.

 If you want a cordless vacuum with better battery performance, go for the Shark.
 If you want something easier to maintain and don't mind a shorter battery life, try the Miele.